onevcat/UniWebView-Docs/docs/release-note/README.md

 * Setting cookies from JavaScript now could work correctly.
 * Allowing back compatibility for mixed content loading in Android.
 * Stopping loading now could trigger page loading error event.
-* Fully bitcode support is now enabled for iOS build.
+* Fully bit code support is now enabled for iOS build.

 ---

 ### 3.0.0 (27 Jun, 2017)

 ::: danger
 3.0.0 is a major update of UniWebView.
-We rewote the whole software from scratch to bring your experience of using a web view in Unity to a next level.
-Be causion it is not compatible with UniWebView 2, there are quite a few breaking changes in this version.
+We rewrote the whole software from scratch to bring your experience of using a web view in Unity to a next level.
+Be caution it is not compatible with UniWebView 2, there are quite a few breaking changes in this version.
 For migration from UniWebView 2 in detail, visit our [Migration Guide](https://docs.uniwebview.com/#/migration-guide) in documentation.
 To know the highlight of the version, check [this page](https://docs.uniwebview.com/#/version-highlight) for more.
 :::

 #### Add